 Matt is a regular contributor to the BBS and Nest Recording Scheme, and a former WeBS counter around the Severn Estuary where he currently lives.
 His specialist interest areas are winter waders and urban birding around the streets of Bristol.

 Matt has run courses for BTO for a number of years and is a popular, enthusiastic and patient teacher.
-Based in Bristol, Matt runs many of our day courses in the west and south-west of England, and also is one of the leaders of the professional training courses we offer.
+Based in Bristol, Matt runs many of our day courses in west and southwest England, and has also been a co-leader of the professional training courses we offer.

 Born to naturalist parents, Ben's childhood was spent knee deep in ponds, chasing lizards or visiting local birdwatching sites with his father.
 As a lifelong birder, Ben was delighted to join BTO in 2012 following a degree in Zoology, PhD and several years running the Bumblebee Conservation Trust.

 Ben is a good birder, though like most people still gets stumped occasionally by tricky warblers and waders – the learning never stops.
 Ben believes birding skills should make a positive difference and participates in the Breeding Bird Survey, WeBS and BirdTrack plus other annual surveys such as House Martin and Woodcock.
 Ben is also heavily involved in monitoring birds of prey.

 Ed Drewitt is a freelance naturalist, broadcaster and wildlife detective.
 Ed loves helping others to discover and enjoy the natural world, and has worked for the BTO delivering identification and survey courses since 2014.